Merstham to Tattenham Corner walk

-Main Walk: 16 km (10.0 miles); 13¼ to 17 km with variations.
-Up to four hours 20 minutes walking time.
+Main Walk: 17¼ km (10.7 miles).
+Four hours 10 minutes walking time.
 For the whole excursion including trains, sights and meals, allow at least 8 hours.

 The Main Walk starts along the North Downs Way and soon reaches Gatton Park, which was landscaped by Lancelot “Capability” Brown.
 A choice of routes through this attractive parkland ends with a steady climb through woods to a popular viewpoint at Reigate Hill and the chance for a mid-morning snack.

 The fine views continue as you progress along the North Downs ridge, where Reigate Fort is a reminder that this was once seen as a defensive line protecting the capital.
 A little further on the open expanse of Colley Hill would make a good picnic spot, before you cross the M25 to the suggested lunchtime pub in the isolated hamlet of Mogador.

 In the afternoon the route goes across the large expanse of Banstead Heath (part of Banstead Commons) to Walton on the Hill.
 It continues through what was once arable farmland in Langley Vale but is being transformed by the Woodland Trust into a First World War Centenary Wood, with extensive new plantations and wildflower meadows.
 The walk ends with a dramatic finale across the famous Epsom Downs Racecourse on a public right of way, with a panoramic view of the London skyline if you take the suggested route behind the Grandstand instead of cutting across the racecourse to Tattenham Corner station.

 |Access to the Downs||

 The public footpaths across the racecourse used to be kept open even on race days, but since 2016 they have been closed during major events (and for several hours before and after).
 Sadly, it is no longer possible to do the full walk on Derby Day.